melissamonk-NOAA/Vermilion_2021/doc/north.md

 **General rockfish Recommendations**

--The historical catch is an important input into any stock assessment.
+- The historical catch is an important input into any stock assessment.
 Although efforts have been made to construct catch time series for California rockfish, a more sustained effort is needed to do this for all rockfish species.
 It should not be left to individual analysts to do this for a species as stock assessments arise.
 It should be done by a specialist team for all species simultaneously, so that consistent times series can beestablished.

--Management changes affect fisher behaviour and alter the correct interpretation of CPUE time series.
+- Management changes affect fisher behaviour and alter the correct interpretation of CPUE time series.
 As for catch histories, it is important that a specialist team consider and document all management changes and how they may have impacted on catch rates for all species.
 Again, this should not be left to individual assessment authors as the issues are generic and patterns might not be obvious without a multi-species perspective.

--Improved documentation of input data and output for GLM analyses of CPFV and RecFIN CPUE data is recommended.
+- Improved documentation of input data and output for GLM analyses of CPFV and RecFIN CPUE data is recommended.
 In general, GLM analyses should provide analysis of deviance tables, estimated coefficients, and their standard errors to document these calculations.
 Information on amount of RecFIN records filtered by species association also needs to be presented to show the effect of the species association analysis.
 Although this method is an objective approach to filtering records, it is unknown how well works in practice to reduce the potential biases of CPUE data.
 A paper describing a comprehensive application of GLM methods to CPFV and RecFIN CPUE data on California rockfish would be a important contribution to the assessment process and the primary literature.

--Many rockfish assessments use CPUE data from the CPFV fishery as an index of population abundance.
+- Many rockfish assessments use CPUE data from the CPFV fishery as an index of population abundance.
 The CPFV fishery is focused primarily on marketing a successful “fishing experience” that is related to the desirability of the species caught, quantity, body size, and fighting characteristics.
 The default assumption of proportionality